Exploring Primary Colors with Tempera Paint

 Educational Tip

-• Make predictions about what will happen when you mix the two colors.
+- Make predictions about what will happen when you mix the two colors.
+You could do it as a class activity and tally votes.
+Then come back after and see how many predictions were accurate.